ashleydavis/photosphere/tools/database/README.md

-# Backup
+# Database

-A backup tool for Photosphere.
+A tool for updating the Photosphere database.

-Run this to backup the Photosphere database and assets.
+Run this to when you need to make mass changes to the Photosphere database.

 ## Setup